-This project explains how to replace a leaky multi-turn stop valve for a toilet water supply with a new Brasscraft® G2 Series 1/4 Turn Ball Stop Valve.
+This project explains how to replace a leaky toilet water shutoff valve by removing old valve and install a quality Brasscraft G2 Series 1/4 Turn Ball Stop Valve.

-I could have repaired the old valve by replacing bonnet packing washer by purchasing a repair kit for around $2; however the new 1/4 turn stop valve only costs $7.27 at Home Depot and it’s nearly the same amount labor to fix an old valve as installing a new unit.
-The Brasscraft 1/4 Turn Ball Stop Valve is a model G2CR14 C1 having a 1/2 inch compression inlet and 3/8 inch compression outlet that fits 1/2 inch copper water pipe plumbing.
+I could have repaired the old multi-turn water shutoff valve by replacing bonnet packing washer by purchasing a repair kit for around $2, however the new 1/4 turn stop valve only costs $7.27 at Home Depot and it’s almost the same amount of work to fix an old valve compared to installing a new valve.
+The new Brasscraft 1/4 Turn Ball Stop Valve model G2CR14 C1 has a 1/2 inch compression inlet and 3/8 inch compression outlet that fits 1/2 inch copper water pipe:

-Stop valves are also used for hot and cold water faucet shutoffs under the sink.
-Your stop valve might be an angle stop, meaning the 3/8 inch outlet is at 90 degrees to the inlet (i.e. an elbow).
-The installation steps are the same for straight- and angle stops.
+Water stop valves are also installed on the hot & cold sink faucet pipes.
+Your stop valve might be an angle stop if the water pipes come out the wall instead of the floor, meaning the 3/8 inch outlet is at 90 degrees to the inlet (i.e. an elbow).
+The installation steps are the same for both straight and angle stop valves.

 - Only 1/4 turn to open or close the valve – a nice convenience.